kletobias/p2022/_pages/cv.md

 ## Currently

-In my current position, I participate in machine learning competitions and expand my toolkit on a full-time basis.
-My focus is on mastering deep learning algorithms using PyTorch to solve machine learning problems with unstructured data mainly, e.g., image date, video data or unstructured text, but also to compare the results with results from using tree based models for structured data, e.g., tabular data.
+Currently, I take part in machine learning competitions and expand my toolkit on a full-time basis.
+Using PyTorch, I intend to master deep learning algorithms for solving machine learning problems involving unstructured data.
+This includes images, videos, or unstructured text.
+For structured data, such as tabular data, I already use deep learning models during model selection.
+I am comparing the predictions and interpretability with those from tree-based models.

 ### Specialized In Machine Learning